jennxf/first_django_proj/README.md

 - How to Make a pull request:
 	1. fork the repo.
 	2. git clone the forked repo and make sure its the SSH URL and not the https one
 	3. create a branch. git checkout -b
+    4. make changes to the file.
+	5. git add, commit and push to your branch.
+	6. go to github master branch and create a pull request.